dart-archive/www.dartlang.org/src/site/articles/mixins/index.markdown

 # {{ page.title }}

 _Written by Gilad Bracha <br>
-December 2012 (updated November 2013)_
+December 2012 (updated October 2015)_

 This document describes mixins in Dart.
+We recently relaxed some of the restrictions of early implementations; this document describes the current state of play.

-The semantics are deliberately restricted in several ways, so as to reduce disruption to our existing implementations, while allowing future evolution toward a full-fledged mixin implementation.
+Dart 1.13 and greater supports mixins that can extend from classes other than Object, and can call super().

-This restricted version already provides considerable value.
+Dart 1.12 or lower supports mixins that must extend Object, and must not call super().

 ## Basic concepts